grafana/loki/docs/sources/send-data/otel/_index.md

 # Ingesting logs to Loki using OpenTelemetry Collector

+{{% admonition type="warning" %}}
+OpenTelemetry logs ingestions is an experimental feature and is subject to change in future releases of Grafana Loki.
+{{% /admonition %}}

 Loki now natively supports ingesting OpenTelemetry logs over HTTP.
 For ingesting logs to Loki using OpenTelemetry Collector, you need to use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter.

+## Loki configuration

+When logs are ingested to Loki using OTLP ingestion endpoint, some of the data is stored as [Structured Metadata]({{< relref "../../get-started/labels/structured-metadata" >}}).
+Since Structured Metadata is still an experimental feature, Loki by defaults rejects any writes using that feature.
+To start ingesting logs in OpenTelemetry format, you need to enable `allow_structured_metadata` per tenant configuration (in the `limits_config`).

-# Configure the OpenTelemetry Collector to write logs into Loki
+## Configure the OpenTelemetry Collector to write logs into Loki

 ```yaml
 exporters: